mlheur/immersive-skill-checks/README.md

  cd <fantasy_grounds_data_dir>/extensions
  git clone https://github.com/mlheur/immersive-skill-checks
 ```
- - enable extension "immersive_skill_checks" when creating or loading the campaign
+ - enable extension "immersive-skill-checks" when creating or loading the campaign

 To Do:
  - clicking on token opens charsheet or npc record